GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

     - The proxy blocks the request to `https://www.google.com` with status code 418.
     - The proxy allows the request to the Cloud Storage bucket with status code 200.
-    - The the ping to `www.google.com` is rejected.
+    - The ping to `www.google.com` is rejected.

 1. Inspect the logs from the mitmproxy DaemonSet pod to show the intercepted requests and responses: